Matellie/Digits_Classifier/README.md

 - Take all the vertical space available when you draw your digit
 - Do **not** draw a bar on the bottom of the 1 (the small thing on which the number 1 "stands")

-I will try to correct these behaviors by training a model with images with a better resolution.
+I will try to correct these behaviors by training a model with images which have a better resolution.

 ## To Do
 - Train for bigger images -> Dataset 28x28px images + Dataset augmentation